A Day of Dining: A Local’s Guide to South Walton’s 16 Beach Neighborhoods

 Seacrest is an easygoing beach community ideal for shopping, sightseeing and ecosploring.

 Whether you choose to sit at one of the many tables or on one of the couches, Seacrest Sundries is a welcoming gathering spot for coffee and breakfast.
 Enjoy the breakfast burrito or the sausage gravy and biscuits, then browse the market for goodies.
 A trip to Seacrest wouldn’t be complete without a trip to Charlie’s Donuts, the brick and morter counterpoint to their flagship food truck in Alys Beach.
 The shop’s delectable treats sell out quickly, so don’t miss out.
 As the new kid on the block, Grits & Grind dishes up a breakfast menu fit for a king, under a name inspired by an NBA basketball team.

 Joe Loves Lobster Rolls brings at taste of the Northeast to South Walton, as they serve up classic lobster rolls and classic New York style Rueben’s.
 Visitors to Seacrest can also lunch it up at Pizza By The Sea.

-La Cocina in Seacrest is where the foodies go to get their Tex-Mex fix.
-With outdoor seating and a family friendly atmosphere, indulge in favorites like the snapper Veracruz, the Lulu’s Favorito or the fish tacos.
+La Cocina in Seacrest is where foodies go to get their Tex-Mex fix.
+With outdoor seating and a family friendly atmosphere, diners can indulge in favorites like the Snapper Veracruz, the Lulu’s Favorito or classic fish tacos.
 The perfect spot for a casual dinner or a late afternoon snack.